Flush Ink Productions Mission Statement

 Bruce Wolff

-BRUCE WOLFF was more surprised than anyone to be among this group of actors in the first Asphalt Jungle Shorts.
-But that was ages ago.
-Since then, he’s participated as an actor in She Speaks, Asphalt Jungle II and Asphalt Jungle III.
-Now that he’s feeling quite at home on the stage, wherever the stage might be, we’re going to put him back stage for this show.
-Bruce is beginning to realize his secret dream of returning to the glory years of writing, producing and acting in high school productions.
+BRUCE WOLFF was more surprised than anyone to be among this group of actors in the first Asphalt Jungle Shorts._ But that was ages ago._ Since then, he’s participated as an actor in She Speaks, Asphalt Jungle I through VIIp._ Now that he’s feeling quite at home on the stage, wherever the stage might be, we’re going to put him back stage for this show._ Bruce is beginning to realize his secret dream of_ returning to the glory years of writing, producing and acting in high school productions.

 His day job at Wilfrid Laurier in the Biology Department gives him plenty of opportunity to practice his oratory skills.
 It is most likely that work, time with his kids and friends, and traveling will provide sufficient incentive to keep the stage an enjoyable avocation.